kilowulf/Project_5_Happy_heart/README.md

 To run the Happy Heart program, you can provide a data file as a command-line argument or enter data manually through the keyboard.
 Here are some basic usage instructions:

+### Operating System:
+Our executable is built to run on Windows.
+The executable will not run on MacOs or Linux.

 ### Command Line:
+Navigate to the directory holding the executable.
 - Input with keyboard
 ```
 happyheart.exe